-Sisters with Stuff blog was created by two Sister's and Mom's living in the Pacific Northwest that are obsessed with saving money and finding the best deals to pass on to our readers.
+Sisters with Stuff blog was created by two Sister's and Mom's living in the Pacific Northwest that are obsessed with saving money and living well with less.
 We share unique creative ways to shop smarter or reuse and re purpose items that you have at home already.
 Not just another coupon site.

 Love Curry but hate how the smell lingers in your house!